sriranjan06/Connectify-Social-Media-App/README.md

 ## Usage
 - Open your browser and navigate to http://localhost:3000 to use the application.
 - Sign in using Google.
-- reate, view, and delete posts.
+- Create, view, and delete posts.